edgio-docs/edgio-docs/src/guides/v7/upgrading.md

   .get(‘/:path*’, ({ proxy }) => proxy(‘legacy’))
 ```

 Version 6 and earlier will serve requests to `/` from the `web` origin.
 The second route will not take effect because the request satisfied the first `proxy` method.
-Version 7, on the other hand, requests to `/` will match both routes.
-The first route sets the origin to `web`, while the second route immediately overrides to `legacy`.
+Version 7, on the other hand, matches both routes for requests to `/`.
+The first route sets the origin to `web`, while the second route immediately overrides the first route and sets the origin to `legacy`.
 As a result, all requests will be sent to the `legacy` origin.

 Therefore, the origin in which routes are defined is important.
 We recommend placing routes with general criteria before routes with more detailed criteria.